andrespgd/Cpp/README.md

 	* does NOT manage the lifetime of the object it points to
 	* can be used to create memory leaks if not handled properly.

+* A unique pointer
-* A unique pointer, on the other hand, is a type of smart pointer that is designed to manage the lifetime of the object it points to.
-It ensures that the object is properly deleted when the unique pointer goes out of scope.
-Additionally, unique pointers cannot be copied, ensuring that only one unique pointer is pointing to an object at a time.
+	* is a type of smart pointer that is designed to manage the lifetime of the object it points to
+	* ensures that the object is properly deleted when the unique pointer goes out of scope
+	* cannot be copied, ensuring that only one unique pointer is pointing to an object at a time

+* Summary:
-* In summary, a raw pointer is a simple memory address and has no ownership of the object, while a unique pointer has ownership and manages the lifetime of the object it points to.
+	* a raw pointer is a simple memory address and has no ownership of the object
+	* while a unique pointer has ownership and manages the lifetime of the object it points to
 ```
 #include <iostream>
 #include <memory>